When you first start looking for outdoor refrigerators, the prices are often a big shock.

 - Lighted interior

-Some retailers will sell this fridge with the door upgrade already installed.
+Some retailers, like BBQGuys.com, give you the option to buy this fridge with the door upgrade already installed.

 Please don't confuse this for one of Blaze's two other weatherproofed, more rugged outdoor rated refrigerators.
 These are priced at about $800 and $1,100, and are definitely worth considering if you are willing to make the investment.
 See them here on Amazon.